prisma/prisma-examples/typescript/script/README.md

 # Simple TypeScript Script Example

-This example shows how to use [Photon JS](https://photonjs.prisma.io/) in a **simple TypeScript script** to read and write data in a database.
+This example shows how to use [Photon.js](https://photonjs.prisma.io/) in a **simple TypeScript script** to read and write data in a database.

 ## How to use